Log in Information

 Articles, for the most part, are scanned and emailed to the borrowing library, so often articles are received within 24-48 hours.
 Articles may also be sent via fax or US mail.
-If you have not received the article requested within 4 days, please contact ILL staff to check on your request.
+If you have not received the article requested within four days, please contact ILL staff to check on your request.

 Where do I pick-up / access my article?

 Copies of articles are posted to your online ILL account under the Electronically Received Articles.
-The articles are avaliable for 30 days then they are deleted.
+The articles are available for 30 days then they are deleted.
 Please access your articles and print and/or save them, if needed, prior to that date.

 Do I have to bring back the article?

 Copies of articles are yours to keep.